1 Paul, Silvanus, and Timothy, to the church of the Thessalonians in God the Father and the Lord Jesus Christ: Grace to you, and peace.

 A Thriving Church, a Grateful Apostle

-6 Moreover, you became imitators of us and of the Lord, when, in the midst of great affliction, you received the word of God with the joy of the Holy Spirit.
-7 And as a result you became an example6 to all the believers living in Macedonia and Achaia.
-8 For not only has the word of the Lord resounded from you into all Macedonia and Achaia, but the news of your faith in God has spread into every region, so that we ourselves needn’t say a thing.
-9 For in speaking about us,7 the people themselves describe how you welcomed us,8 and how you turned from idols to God, in order to serve the true and living God, 10 and to wait for his Son to return from heaven, whom he raised from the dead—Jesus, who rescues us from the wrath to come.
+6 Moreover, you became imitators of us, and of the Lord, when, in the midst of great affliction, you received the word of God with the joy of the Holy Spirit, 7 so that you became an example6 to all the believers living in Macedonia and Achaia.
+8 For not only has the word of the Lord resounded from you into all Macedonia and Achaia, but the news of your faith in God has spread into every region, with the result that we ourselves needn’t say a thing.
+9 For in speaking about us,7 the people themselves describe how you welcomed us,8 and how you turned from idols to God, in order to serve the true and living God, 10 and to wait for his Son to return from heaven, whom he raised from the dead: Jesus, who rescues us from the wrath to come.

 - Or mentioning you in our prayers as we constantly remember